openharmony/docs/en/application-dev/reference/apis-arkui/arkui-ts/ts-universal-attributes-polymorphic-style.md

 ## StateStyles

-Since API version 9, this API is supported in ArkTS widgets.
+This API can be used in ArkTS widgets since API version 9.
 Only the [universal attributes](ts-universal-attributes-size.md) are supported.

 | Name| Type| Mandatory| Description|
 | -------- | -------- | -------- | -------- |